Skip to content

 Understanding The Role Of An Executive Assistant

-Before you can start interviewing, you’ll need to write a good executive assistant job description.
+Of course, before you can start interviewing, you’ll need to have a good executive assistant job description.
+The better the job description, the better you can set expectations before the interview.

 An executive assistant handles a broad range of duties that range from admin to deeper integration into projects.